 1. Why does IAS need additional housing now?
 Where do current IAS Faculty live?

-Historically, many of the houses in the immediate neighborhood of the Institute, between Mercer Road and Springdale Avenue, have been too large to be affordable for Institute faculty, and, as real estate prices escalated rapidly in Princeton over the past twenty years, many of those more appropriately scaled have become unaffordable.
-The absence of suitable local housing is far more acute now than it was thirty years ago, when 55 to 60 percent of the current Faculty lived in neighborhood houses.
-Of the Faculty recruited to the Institute over the past twenty years, only one out of three have been able to settle in the neighborhood.
-Of the twenty-eight current members of the Faculty, only ten, or 28 percent, live in houses in the neighborhood.
+Historically, many of the houses in the immediate neighborhood of the Institute, between Mercer Road and Springdale Avenue, have been too large to be affordable for Institute Faculty, and, as real estate prices escalated rapidly in Princeton over the past twenty-five years, many of those more appropriately scaled have become unaffordable.
+The absence of suitable local housing is far more acute now than it was thirty-five years ago, when 55 to 60 percent of the current Faculty lived in neighborhood houses.
+Of the twenty-seven current members of the Faculty, only eleven live in houses in the neighborhood.

 2. Where are the new housing units going to be located on the IAS campus?
 Will anything be visible from the Princeton Battlefield State Park?

 The Faculty housing project site lies directly between existing faculty houses and the Institute’s main campus.
 The housing plan provides for an additional 200-foot buffer zone alongside the Battlefield Park, which will be permanently preserved as open space.
 It avoids unfavorable impacts to the campus, the Institute Woods, and the Princeton Battlefield State Park.
 The seven single-family residences and eight town units are designed with a low profile and exteriors in natural materials, and new plantings will screen them from view.

 3. Has IAS considered off-campus housing?